steve303/stat542proj4-RecommenderSys/README.md

 - Check some explanatory data analysis we have done:
 \[[Rcode_W13_Movie_EDA](https://liangfgithub.github.io/Rcode_W13_Movie_EDA.nb.html)\] \[[Rcode_W13_Movie_RS](https://liangfgithub.github.io/Rcode_W13_Movie_RS.nb.html)\]

-**What to Submit**
-- An **R/Python Markdown file in HTML** or a link to such a file, containing all necessary code to reproduce the reported results.
-No page limit.
-- A web link to a **movie recommendation app**, e.g., Shiny app, built by your team.
-You can share with us the link to your source code, or submit a copy of your code as one zip file on Coursera/Canvas

-**HTML Markdown File (5pt)**

-It should contain the following two components.
 - **System I**: recommendation based on genres.
 Suppose you know the user's favorite genre.
 How would you recommend movies to him/her?
   &nbsp;
   Propose **two** recommendation schemes along with all necessary technical details.